 Civil servants are often presented with different forms of evidence from diverse sources and required to make decisions quickly, without the benefit of extensive review or analysis.
 Developing skills for critically assessing the quality and applicability of common evidence types — and making sense of conflicting information — is key to building capacity for systematic use of evidence.
 Decision-makers also play an important role in the generation of new evidence, by identifying evidence gaps and commissioning data collection and research.
 The training component of the BCURE-Harvard program aims to equip policy decision-makers with practical skills and frameworks for effectively applying data and evidence in their work.

-Training Model: Our training platform uses a blended learning model, in which individual learners interact at their own pace with key material in a digital unit in a blended learning model.
+Training Model: Our training courses leverage a cutting edge digital training platform in which individual learners interact at their own pace with key material in a digital unit in a blended learning model.
 This tool builds on recent developments in pedagogical methods as well as a participatory diagnosis of training needs.
 Each unit is then paired with an in-class session, such as a case study discussion, which reinforces the concepts learned in the unit.
 For in-person courses, this material is complemented by lectures utilizing EPoD's Smart Policy Design framework and other content aimed at giving decision-makers the tools to more effectively use evidence to inform policy.

 Audience: The content is accessible and relevant for a high-level decision-maker who needs to be able to consume, aggregate and commission evidence on relevant policy topics.